The Available Mults and Qs Window

 - Advanced SO2V VFO Selection (Radio Dependent) – ((Single Operator Two VFO Operation (SO2V)|#Advanced_SO2V_for_Radios_with_Separate_Sub-Receivers|the chapter on SO2V operation)) for details.
 Works on radios with separate sub-receivers.

-- Enable Right-click QSY on Spot – (SO2V and SO2R only) QSYs the non-focus VFO or radio to the spot without changing the Entry Window focus.
+- Enable Right-click QSY on Spot – (SO2V and SO2R only) Right-clicking on a spot QSYs the non-focus VFO or radio to the spot without changing the Entry Window focus.

 - Turn Rotor – turns the rotator for the Entry window that has the entry focus to the bearing for the station in the call-frame or call-sign textbox